Skip to content

 ]

-Ignore paths define locations where to ignore Solidity files when searching for contracts to compile.
-Solidity files in these locations will not be compiled unless imported from another non-ignored file.
+Exclude paths define locations of Solidity files that should not be compiled unless imported from another non-excluded file.

 [compiler.solc]